 Encourages them to fill out and send in a LIS application

-In early October, we mail a notice (CMS Publication No. 11199) (PDF) on ORANGE PAPER to people who’ll qualify for extra help, but will have a change to their co-payment.
+In early October, SSA will mail a notice (CMS Publication No. 11199) (PDF) on ORANGE PAPER to people who’ll qualify for extra help, but will have a change to their co-payment.

-In early November, we mail a notice on BLUE PAPER (CMS Publication No. 11208) (PDF) to people who qualify for the LIS, but will be reassigned to a new prescription drug plan starting on January 1st.
+In early November, SSA will mail a notice on BLUE PAPER (CMS Publication No. 11208) (PDF) to people who qualify for the LIS, but will be reassigned to a new prescription drug plan starting on January 1st.

 -